wincle626/ApproximateLassoMPCDemo/README.md

 ### 1. BitFiles

 #### There three bitstream files for configuring the FPGA.
 Refer to the paper, only the Proximal Gradient Descent (PGD) solver is implemented.
-The figure bellow shows the implemented architecture using AXI Streaming interface with DMA.
+The figure bellow shows the implemented PGD accelerator using AXI Streaming interface with DMA.

 ![vivado project snapshot](https://github.com/wincle626/SSPD2020Demo/blob/main/pics/vivadoproj.png)